-- RUSVM Dog Park RUSVM has a designated recreational space for privately owned animals of students and colleagues.
+- On Campus Housing RUSVM aims to contribute to the educational experience of our students by offering a diversity of housing options and related services to our students.
+Adding to our students' educational experience is our Pet Program which has been in existence since September 2017.
+The program caters only to enrolled first and/or Vet Prep new incoming students traveling with an eligible pet to St. Kitts.
+Our Campus Living Pet Housing is limited to designated rooms only in one of our Residence Halls, Cleghorn Hall.
+The Campus Housing Pet Policy can be acquired by contacting the Campus Housing Department at RUSVMhousing@rossvet.edu.kn - RUSVM Dog Park RUSVM has a designated recreational space for privately owned animals of students and colleagues.
 Students and colleagues are allowed to have privately owned animals utilize the Dog Park adjacent to the North West Parking Lot.
 Privately owned animals must be supervised at all times in the Dog Park.
-Please see additional rules as posted at the Dog Park for more details. - Service Animals Ross University School of Veterinary Medicine ("RUSVM" or the "University") is committed to promoting full participation and equal access to University programs and activities for individuals with disabilities.
+Please see additional rules as posted at the Dog Park for more details. - Special Events (such as Adoption Days) Exceptions to this policy must be approved by the Director of Student Experience, the Director of Operations, or the Dean no less than two (2) weeks before the scheduled event.
+Groups or persons receiving approval for exceptions to this policy must abide by this policy and any additional directives set out in the exception approval. - Service Animals Ross University School of Veterinary Medicine ("RUSVM" or the "University") is committed to promoting full participation and equal access to University programs and activities for individuals with disabilities.
 Pursuant to these commitments, service animals (defined below) are permitted on campus for individuals with disabilities in accordance with the requirements of this policy.
 Prior to arrival on campus, an individual with a service animal may but is not required to, contact the Office of Student Disability Services ("OSDS") at rossvetosds@adtalem.com or 855-229-0848 to notify the institution that they will be bringing a service animal.